 11.4 Collecting and Waiving Client Fees

-Service providers must make reasonable attempts to collect fees.
-The provider must establish policies on waiving client fees.
-The policy must include criteria for waiving charges, and should specify the staff with the authority to approve fee waivers.
-This policy must be consistently applied.
+Service providers make reasonable attempts to collect fees.
+The provider must establish policies for waiving client fees.
+The policy must include criteria for waiving charges and specify the staff with the authority to approve fee waivers.
+They must apply this policy consistently.

 11.5 Caps on Client Charges

-RWHAP legislation requires that clients be charged no more than a maximum amount (cap) in a calendar year.
-The cap is based on the HIV-positive client's individual MAGI as follows:
+RWHAP legislation requires providers to charge clients no more than a maximum amount (cap) in a calendar year.
+Providers base the cap on the eligible client's individual MAGI as follows:

-Provider policies must specify that once a client's annual aggregate charges reach the cap, no additional client charges may be made.
+Provider policies must specify that once a client's annual aggregate charges reach the cap, they may make no additional client charges.

 11.5.1 Tracking Client Charges and Out of Pocket Expenditures

-Providers must track client charges to assure that they do not exceed the aggregate caps specified in section 11.5.
-Providers are not responsible for tracking charges from other providers, but if clients produce reasonable documentation for these charges they should be included in the tracked total.
-Examples of client out of pocket charges include client fees for services, drug co-payments or co-insurance payments, premiums, and enrollment fees.
+Providers track client charges to ensure they do not exceed the aggregate caps specified in Section 11.5.
+Providers are not responsible for tracking charges from other providers, but if clients produce reasonable documentation for these charges, providers include them in the tracked total.
+Examples of client out-of-pocket charges include client fees for services, drug co-payments or co-insurance payments, premiums, and enrollment fees.

 12.0 Program Income

-Income resulting from payments for HIV services by clients or from insurance companies is considered program income.
-Service providers must retain program income derived from DSHS-funded services and must follow DSHS rules on reporting and use of such income.
-Providers must also follow any additional requirements of DSHS-funded AAs specified in contract or policy.
+HIV service providers consider income resulting from payments for HIV services by clients or from insurance companies to be program income.
+Service providers retain program income derived from DSHS-funded services and follow DSHS rules on reporting and use of such income.
+Providers also follow any additional requirements of DSHS-funded AAs specified in the contract or policy.

 13.0 Additional Resources